nokia/danm/README.md

 Whereas **DANM** is an E2E suite implementing one, big solution to a whole array of specific networking related features TelCo applications usually demand.
 While Multus always delegates, DANM implements a lot of these functionalities on its own (but still being capable of delegating sub-tasks whenever it is configured to).
-All components of DANM are mainly driven by and tightly coupled with a CRD-based proprietary Kubernetes API schema called DanmNet.
+All components of DANM are mainly driven by and tightly coupled with a CRD-based Kubernetes network management API called DanmNet.
 DANM actively interprets and mutates CNI configurations, even when it delegates network provisioning operations to other CNIs.

 So, basically it is up to you to decide which solution is better suited to your needs.
 If you would like to remain close to the original networking ideals of Kubernetes, and only want to provision multiple network interfaces to your Pod, you might go with Multus.